pachyderm/docs/content/latest/how-tos/developer-workflow/ci-cd-integration.md

       specification and fills in the Git commit
       SHA for the version of the image that must be used in this pipeline.
-      Then, it runs the `pachctl update pipeline` command to push the updated pipeline specification to Pachyderm.
+      Then, it runs the `pachctl update pipeline` command to push the updated pipeline specification to MLDM.
 After that, MLDM pulls a new image from the registry automatically.
       When the production pipeline is updated with the `pipeline.json` file that has the correct image tag in it, MLDM restarts all pods